Should you believe everything you hear about Financial Independence?

 This is only partially true for some of us.

 However, don't be discouraged if you find yourself saying "maybe for them" or "well that's not for me".
-Everyone, and I mean everyone, has a different starting point.
+Everyone has a different starting point.
 Even siblings can have different degrees of support.
 These are just the facts of life.

 Your friend who retired at 30 because they hit it big on cryptocurrency or another couple who moved their family to the woods after starting a blog, I guarantee they had a different starting point than you did!
 If you press them on it, I am sure they will admit it.
 I wouldn't expect that you guys become friends afterwards however.
 Finances are one of the greatest fight promoters known to mankind.